CI/CD for AI Applications: What Changes in 2026

 For AI applications, the test suite has two tiers:

-Tier 2: LLM evaluations for AI behavior.
+Tier 2: LLM evaluations for AI behaviour.
 A golden test set of 50-200 representative inputs with expected outputs or acceptable output criteria.
 An evaluation runner that scores output against expected criteria.
 A minimum threshold (we use 90% pass rate) before deployment.
-We use LangSmith as the evaluation orchestration layer.
+LangSmith serves as the evaluation orchestration layer.
 Golden set runs typically complete in 3-8 minutes and cost $1-5.

 A prompt is not configuration.
 It is code.
-Our current practice: prompts live in version control alongside application code.
-Every prompt change goes through a PR with a description of the intended behavioral change.
+Current practice: prompts live in version control alongside application code.
+Every prompt change goes through a PR with a description of the intended behavioural change.
 Prompt changes trigger evaluation runs automatically.
 Each deployment is tagged with application code version, prompt version, and model version.

-Technical health metrics: API response time P50/P95/P99, token consumption per request, error rates, resource utilization.
+Technical health metrics: API response time P50/P95/P99, token consumption per request, error rates, resource utilisation.

-Behavioral health metrics: Hallucination rate (via LLM-as-judge on sampled production traffic), fallback trigger rate, task completion rate, confidence score distribution, semantic drift.
-We track behavioral metrics in Grafana.
+Behavioural health metrics: Hallucination rate (via LLM-as-judge on sampled production traffic), fallback trigger rate, task completion rate, confidence score distribution, semantic drift.
+Behavioural metrics are tracked in Grafana.
 LangSmith captures full LLM traces.
-We alert on fallback rate above 12%, token cost 30% above baseline, and LLM-as-judge quality below 87%.
+Alerts trigger on fallback rate above 12%, token cost 30% above baseline, and LLM-as-judge quality below 87%.

-For an AI agent, a new deployment can be technically healthy while behaviorally regressed.
-Our AI canary process: deploy to 5% of traffic, run behavioral health monitoring for 24-48 hours, compare fallback trigger rate and task completion rate against baseline.
-Promote to 100% only if behavioral metrics are within 5% of baseline.
+For an AI agent, a new deployment can be technically healthy while behaviourally regressed.
+The AI canary process: deploy to 5% of traffic, run behavioural health monitoring for 24-48 hours, compare fallback trigger rate and task completion rate against baseline.
+Promote to 100% only if behavioural metrics are within 5% of baseline.

 | Dimension | Traditional CI/CD | AI-Native CI/CD |